TennyZhuang/TennyZhuang/README.md

 I used to worked in the PolarDB-X team at Alibaba and am responsible for developing transaction-related features.
 After I left Alibaba, PolarDB-X was [open-sourced][polardb-x].

-Before Alibaba, I was an AI-infra SWE at [Megvii Inc][megvii].
-I designed and implemented the Overlay OSS, which supports the entire data storage, cleaning, and training process in Megvii Research.

 I graduated from Tsinghua University with a Bachelor's degree in Software Engineering.
 In my final year, I participated in the [CCPC](https://ccpc.io) and won a gold medal at the regional level.

 You can find me at: